joshbegley/nyt-latest/README.md

 `His darkly comedic stories explored the experiences of Cambodian-Americans.
 His first book, the subject of a bidding war, is to be published next August.`\
 https://nytimes.com/2020/12/13/obituaries/anthony-veasna-so-dead.html?searchResultPosition=3

-**Police Shoot Man Near Cathedral in Manhattan After He Opens Fire**\
+**Police Shoot Man After He Opens Fire Near Crowd at Manhattan Cathedral**\
-`The police shot a man near the Cathedral of St. John the Divine in Morningside Heights, where a Christmas carol service was scheduled, the authorities said.`\
+`The shooting at the Cathedral of St. John the Divine took place just after a carol service ended.
+Two people, including the gunman, were taken to the hospital.`\
 https://nytimes.com/2020/12/13/nyregion/nyc-shooting-cathedral.html?searchResultPosition=4

 **White House staff members will be among the first to be vaccinated.**\